lucashorminoguez/find_missing_count/README.md

 # 🔢Find_missing_count :

-A desktop app built in Python + Tkinter that parses text and detects missing numbers in a sequence.
+A simple desktop app built in Python + Tkinter that parses text and detects missing numbers in a sequence.

+---

 ## How to use :